-This recipe starts with chicken, onion and carrots simmered on the stove.
-When making the broth I choose a large onion and leave the skin on to add extra color and flavor to the broth.
-Feel free to add in your favorite herbs such as bay leaf, a pinch of poultry seasoning and fresh parsley.
-Once the chicken is cooked, it is removed from the broth along with the vegetables.
+This is a simple broth made with a whole chicken and vegetables.
+Onions and carrots add flavor.
+Use a large onion and leave the skin on to add extra color to the broth.
+You can add your favorite herbs, such as bay leaf, a pinch of poultry seasoning, and fresh parsley.

-We like to eat the veggies as a side dish but feel free to chop the carrots & celery and add them back into your broth.
+We like to eat the veggies as a side dish, but feel free to chop the carrots & celery and add them back into your broth.

 Lots of dough strips on a cutting board